 In terms of the rest of the gameplay, the level design has been shifted to allow more open exploration of levels, but things are still fairly linear.
 This is by no means an open world game, but you'll get a little more choice about how you progress through levels.
 Those will lead up to boss fights that are significantly ramped up from the previous games - at the bottom of this page you can see one of those in action in our gameplay footage from Gamescom, where we take down the mammoth Goliath demon.

 Essentially, expect the most complex and rewarding DMC game in the series to date.
-For more information on what to expect from the upcoming Devil May Cry 5, take a look at the full leak here.

 We got the chance to play it for ourselves at Gamescom 2018, so you can go ahead and watch 20 minutes of gameplay - including the massive Goliath boss battle - to see what Capcom has in store for us: